Trump v. Hawaii and the Future of Presidential Power over Immigration

-In his opinion for the Court, Chief Justice Roberts reasons about the challenges the president faces and his national security decionmaking in the abstract.
-He treats the executive branch as consisting of a national security bureaucracy under the direction of a chief executive, which together manages our perilous world by bringing expertise, gathered intelligence, and the nuances of the foreign policy craft to bear.
-The Court certainly expresses disappointment at the anti-Muslim statements made by the man who is actually president, comparing him unflatteringly to his predecessors who spoke about Muslims and minorities using words of inclusion.
-But the Court resists treating the decion-making process behind the proclamation as the product of that actual person.
+In his opinion for the Court, Chief Justice Roberts reasons abstractly about the challenges the president faces when engaged in national security decision-making.
+Roberts treats the executive branch as consisting of a national security bureaucracy under the direction of a chief executive, managing our perilous world by bringing expertise, gathered intelligence, and the nuances of foreign policy to bear.
+The Court expresses its disappointment at the anti-Muslim statements made by the president himself, comparing him unflatteringly to his predecessors who spoke about Muslims and minorities using words of inclusion.
+But the Court resists treating the decision-making process behind the proclamation as the product of that actual person.
 The opinion comes close to positing a world where the president is nothing more than a synecdoche, and where Donald Trump and his Twitter account do not exist.
 It treats the process that produced the final version of the entry ban as part of an ordinary presidency operating in our era of heightened national security deference, rather than as the culmination of a very particular and highly insidious political process.
-It therefore accepts the national security justification for the proclamation offered by the government in litigation at face value and dismisses the copious evidence of the president’s anti-Muslim intent as legally beside the point.
+It therefore accepts at face value the national security justification for the proclamation offered by the government in litigation, dismissing the copious evidence of the president’s anti-Muslim intent as legally beside the point.

 In the course of turning Trump v.
 Hawaii into a separation of powers case, with an archetypal presidency in mind, the Court begins in a conventional place, but then takes the opinion in a radical direction.
 Chief Justice Roberts opens by articulating a standard of review that embodies the abstract concept of the presidency.
 In Kleindienst v.
-Mandel, the Court acknowledged the propriety of a “circumscribed judicial inquiry when the denial of a visa allegedly burdens the constitutional rights of a U.S. citizen.”
-The Court in Mandel limited review of the attorney general’s decision in that case to deny a visa to a revolutionary Marxist, who had been invited to speak at Stanford University, to whether the executive had given a “facially legitimate and bona fide reason” for the decision.
-This standard means that the Court will neither look behind the exercise of discretion nor balance the government’s interests against the interests of U.S. citizens, as long as a facially plausible, good faith reason for the immigration action at issue exists.
+Mandel, a 1972 exclusion case, the Court acknowledged the propriety of a “circumscribed judicial inquiry when the denial of a visa allegedly burdens the constitutional rights of a U.S. citizen.”
+But the Court in Mandel limited review of the attorney general’s decision—to deny a visa to a revolutionary Marxist invited to speak at Stanford University—to whether the executive had given a “facially legitimate and bona fide reason” for the decision.
+Under this standard, the Court will neither look behind the exercise of discretion nor balance the government’s interests against the interests of U.S. citizens, as long as a facially plausible, good faith reason for the immigration action at issue exists.

-Chief Justice Roberts makes very clear that the Mandel standard alone would have been enough to decide the case.
-On its first requirement, he seems correct; the national security justifications for suspending the entry of the groups listed in the proclamation would seem to satisfy facial plausibility; to say otherwise really would substitute the Court’s national security judgment for the president’s and threaten the presidency’s institutional prerogatives.
+Chief Justice Roberts makes very clear that the Mandel standard alone would have been enough to decide the case before the Court.
+On Mandel’s first requirement, he seems correct.
+The national security justifications for suspending the entry of the groups listed in the proclamation would seem to satisfy facial plausibility; to say otherwise really would substitute the Court’s national security judgment for the president’s and threaten the presidency’s institutional prerogatives.
 But in finding the worldwide review to be bona fide, Chief Justice Roberts doubles down on the formality of his analysis, in a way that is arguably inconsistent with the standard itself.
-He prioritizes the hypothetical president, for whom the worldwide review would have been a sincere exercise and whose conclusions drawn from the review would have been plausible.
+He prioritizes the hypothetical president, for whom the worldwide review would have been a sincere exercise.
 He does not engage with the possibility that this particular president’s judgments—that the whole worldwide review process—were in bad faith, with a pre-determined outcome.

-Still and all, this application of the Mandel standard, though worthy of debate, is not what makes the decision so radical.
-Chief Justice Roberts could have left it there.
-The outcome would have been startling.
-But it would not have clearly licensed discrimination by the president, even though it would still have seemed willfully obtuse about the president’s motives.
-Instead, in accepting the federal government’s invitation to peer behind the order and apply rational basis to it, the chief justice’s opinion effectively grants that license.
+Still and all, the Court’s application of the Mandel standard, though worthy of debate, is not what makes the decision so radical.
+If Chief Justice Roberts had begun and ended his analysis with the application of the Mandel standard, the outcome would have been startling and would have seemed willfully obtuse about the president’s motives.
+But it would not have so clearly licensed discrimination by the president.
+In accepting the federal government’s invitation to peer behind the order and apply rational basis to it, the chief justice’s opinion grants that license.

 B. Rational Basis Goes Awry

-As Adam Cox, Ryan Goodman, and I observed in the immediate aftermath of the opinion’s release, the Court suggests that, at least in national security-tinged exclusion decisions, even an established discriminatory motive would not be enough to invalidate the government’s actions, as long as another, facially legitimate reason for the exclusion existed as well.
-The Court thus gives the president, and Congress for that matter, a free pass to violate constitutional equality norms when deciding who may enter the country and who may not, as long as the political branches can ascribe another plausible motive to their actions—a feat that will not be difficult for the government to meet, given that the Court is usually loath to challenge assertions of national security needs.
+As Adam Cox, Ryan Goodman, and I observed in the immediate aftermath of the opinion’s release, the Court does more than apply a deferential standard of review.
+It suggests that even an established discriminatory motive would not have warranted invalidation of the government’s actions, as long as another, facially legitimate reason for the exclusion existed, at least in national security-tinged determinations.
+The Court thus gives the president, and Congress for that matter, a free pass to violate constitutional equality norms when deciding who may enter the country and who may not, as long as the government can come up with another plausible motive for its actions.
+This feat will not be difficult to pull off, given that the Court is usually loath to challenge the plausibility of the government’s national security claims.

-As we noted, this form of deference “marks a departure from the past, not continuity with it.”
-The so-called plenary power—the specific name given to immigration deference—has never before been used to uphold an immigration policy that would have been unconstitutional under ordinary constitutional review at the time of the immigration decision.
-But Chief Justice Roberts articulates a standard of review that incorporates the very possibility of such a holding.
-Accordingly, for the first time since the era of Chinese exclusion in the late nineteenth century, the Court upholds an act that a reasonable observer could have concluded was intended to exclude people on the basis of characteristics—religion, in this case—usually deemed illegitimate grounds for state action.
+As we noted, this form of deference “marks a departure from the past [in immigration law], not continuity with it.”
+When Trump v.
+Hawaii came before the Court, the so-called plenary power—the specific name given to immigration deference—had never been used to uphold an immigration policy that would have been unconstitutional under ordinary constitutional review at the time.
+But Chief Justice Roberts articulates a standard of review that incorporates that very possibility.
+And in applying the standard, the Court—for the first time since the era of Chinese exclusion in the 1890s—upholds an act that a reasonable observer could have concluded was intended to exclude people on the basis of characteristics usually deemed illegitimate grounds for state action.

-Perhaps by going down the rational basis road, Chief Justice Roberts sought to assimilate the proclamation with ordinary constitutional law, to demonstrate that the Court was not just rubber stamping an action labeled national security.
-But his rational basis analysis goes off the rails in two ways and can only be explained by some sort of presidential, immigration, and national security exceptionalism.
-First, his legal analysis departs from the way courts typically address challenges to facially neutral laws that might be motivated by discriminatory intent.
-And second, the standard of review he applies is not warranted by the rational basis precedents he cites.
+Perhaps by going down the rational basis road, Chief Justice Roberts hopes to assimilate the proclamation with ordinary constitutional law, to demonstrate that the Court is not just rubber stamping an action labeled national security.
+But his rational basis analysis goes awry in two ways.
+First, his insistence on applying rational basis and nothing more departs from the way courts typically address challenges to facially neutral laws that might be motivated by discriminatory intent.
+And second, the way he actually applies rational basis does not follow from the precedents he cites.

-In grappling with the meaning of a facially neutral law, Chief Justice Roberts at least begins on firm ground.
+On the first score—in grappling with the meaning of the facially neutral government action before him—Chief Justice Roberts at least begins on firm ground.
 He says that rational basis requires considering whether the entry policy is plausibly related to the government’s stated objective to protect the country and improve immigration vetting processes.
 He then turns to where he should—to the formal, facial reach of the proclamation—concluding correctly that the order is facially neutral as to religion.
-This feature is what allows him to say that the presidential proclamation is nothing like the order to intern Japanese Americans during World War II upheld by the Court in Korematsu—one of the deepest stains on the Court’s reputation, which Chief Justice Roberts make a production of expressly overruling.
+This feature is what allows him to say that the presidential proclamation is nothing like the order to intern Japanese Americans during World War II upheld by the Court in Korematsu—one of the deepest stains on the Court’s reputation that Chief Justice Roberts make a production of expressly overruling.

-Chief Justice Roberts’s own opinion, not to mention Justice Sotomayor’s incredulous dissent, lays out evidence of intent aplenty to grapple with.
+Chief Justice Roberts’s own opinion, not to mention Justice Sotomayor’s incredulous dissent, lays out evidence of intent aplenty.
 The record was replete with statements that reasonably could have been construed as evincing discriminatory intent, by no less than the chief decisionmaker—the actual signatory to the government orders—himself.
-Chief Justice Roberts might have concluded or intimated that President Trump’s litany of proclamations concerning Muslim immigrants and Islam did not constitute sufficient evidence of intent.
-Chief Justice Roberts could have discounted campaign statements and dismissed political rhetoric as non-probative of executive branch motivation.
+Chief Justice Roberts could have concluded or intimated that President Trump’s litany of proclamations concerning Muslim immigrants and Islam did not constitute sufficient evidence of intent.
+He could have discounted campaign statements and dismissed political rhetoric as non-probative of executive branch motivation.
 But he did not take this tack.
-Perhaps the totality of the context, including the shoddy roll-out of the initial order, would have made such a conclusion unpersuasive.
+Perhaps it occurred to him that the totality of the context for the proclamation, including the shoddy roll-out of the initial order, would have made such a conclusion unpersuasive.
 Indeed, evidence of intent to discriminate rarely gets much better than what the Court had in front of it.